phurwicz/hover/docs/pages/guides/g0-datatype-image.md

 `hover` handles images through their URL addresses.
 URLs are strings which can be easily stored, hashed, and looked up against.
 They are also convenient for rendering tooltips in the annotation interface.

-Similarly to `SupervisabletextDataset`, we can build one for images:
+Similarly to `SupervisableTextDataset`, we can build one for images:

 <pre data-executable>
 {!docs/snippets/py/g0-0-dataset-image.txt!}